-You could be shocked at how easy it is to be unaware of your water heater’s age, or how difficult it can be to identify an issue before it results in a big leak.
+You could be shocked at how easy it is to be unaware of your water heater’s age, or how hard it can be to spot an issue before it results in a mess.

-There are several pointers that you can use to monitor the state of your water heater.
-You’ll want to be watching for them to keep your equipment in the best condition.
+There are several pointers that you can leverage to keep track of the condition of your water heater.
+You’ll want to be on the lookout for them to keep your equipment in the best condition.

-Here are five possible signs it may be time to replace your water heater in the Niagara Region.
+Here are five possible signs it could be time to replace your water heater in the Niagara Region.

-Just like the other essential appliances inside your house, your water heater has a definite life expectancy.
-When it approaches the end, it will run much less efficiently and could be pricier to fix than replacing it.
+Similar to the other essential appliances inside your home, your water heater has a clear life expectancy.
+When it reaches the end, it will run much less efficiently and could be pricier to service than getting a new one.

-The usual water heater lifetime is about six to eight years.
-You won’t want your water heater to be around for more than 10 years, because this can lead to expensive damage in your house if it fails.
+The usual water heater lifetime is around six to eight years.
+You won’t want your water heater to be around for past 10 years, because this can lead to expensive damage in your residence if it malfunctions.

-It’s always possible for your water heater to have troubles earlier than this time, so pay attention to anything that feels odd.
+There’s always a potential for your water heater to have troubles prior to this time, so pay attention to anything that feels odd.